OVERNIGHT SHIPPING FOR ALL ORDERS PLACED BEFORE 15:00 EVERYDAY*

 Packaging | Vacuum packed |

-✔ Raised free-range all-year-round in the beautiful and clean hills of Tokachi, Hokkaido.
+✔ Raised free-range all-year-round on mineral-rich soil.
 They grow up healthy and happy, basking in the sun and running around freely.

 ✔ No growth hormones, no subtherapeutic use of antibiotics - ever!